eth-sri/lmql/docs/docs/lib/inference-certificates.md

 This produces one certificate for all calls made in the defined context, where each query is represented as a separate item in the list of `children` certificates.
 Recorded events are are nested in child certificates.
 Additionally, an aggregated `metrics` object ranging over all (recursive) calls is included in the top-level certificate.

-## Certificate Callbacks
+## Certificate Callbacks And Return Values

-As an alternative to directly writing certificates to a file, the `certificate` argument can also be used to specify a callback function that is called with the generated certificate as an argument.
-This can be used to integrate certificate generation into custom workflows.
+As an alternative to directly writing certificates to a file, certificates can also be handled via a callback or returned as a function return value.

+To specify a callback function that is called with the generated certificate as an argument, specify it as the `certificate=<FCT>` argument.

 The callback is provided with a single `certificate` object, which is of type `lmql.InferenceCertificate`.
 The certificate can be directly serialized to JSON using string conversion, i.e., `str(certificate)`.